Car Insurance Fraud: Types, Penalties & What Happens If You're Caught

 If you're involved in a suspicious accident — especially one where the other driver seems unusually calm or uninjured — document everything immediately.
 Take photos, note all passengers, and call police.
 You may be a target of a staged accident scheme.

-Emerging Fraud: AI and Deepfakes
+Emerging Fraud: AI, Deepfakes & Synthetic Identities

 Vehicle Theft Fraud